Northern Illinois University

-Program Fee: Only $695 includes Florida and Illinois service organization visits, ground transportation for program-related activities in Florida and Illinois, five nights lodging in Florida (triple occupancy), and all breakfasts.
-Please note that round-trip transportation to/from Florida, lunches, dinners, and study materials arenot included in the program travel fee.
-The program fee does not include tuition and fees; you will be billed separately by the Bursar's office.
+Program Fee: Only $725 includes Florida and Illinois service organization visits, ground transportation for program-related activities in Florida and Illinois, five nights lodging in Florida (triple occupancy), all breakfasts, and study materials.
+Please note that round-trip transportation to/from Florida, lunches, and dinners are not included in the program travel fee.
+The program fee does not include tuition and fees; you will be billed separately by the Bursar’s office.

-Please Note: NIU's fee for the package combines organization visits, accommodations, meals specified above, and program related ground transportation.
+Please Note: NIU’s fee for the package combines organization visits, accommodations, meals specified above, and program related ground transportation.
 Fee reduction(s) or refunds CANNOT be made for unused portions of the package.
-Round-trip transportation to/from Florida, lunches, dinners, and study materials arenot included in the program travel fee.
-The program travel fee does not include tuition and fees; you will be billed separately by the Bursar's office.
+Round-trip transportation to/from Florida, lunches, and dinners are not included in the program travel fee.
+The program travel fee include tuition and fees; you will be billed separately by the Bursar’s office.

-Payment: A non-refundable deposit of $250 is required with a completed registration form by Friday, December 7, 2012.
-A permit number will not be issued without full payment of the deposit.
-All program fees must be paid in full (no exceptions) by Monday, December 17, 2012.
+Payment: A non-refundable deposit of $250 is required with a completed registration form by Friday, December 6, 2013.
+You will not be enrolled without full payment of the deposit.
+All program fees must be paid in full (no exceptions) by 3 p.m.
+Friday, December 20, 2013.

 Four Easy Ways to Register!